lucacattan3o/p5.js-responsive-sketch/README.md

 It also works in [p5.js editor](https://editor.p5js.org/), here is a [working demo](https://editor.p5js.org/lucacattan3o/sketches/GSYqzj995).

+## Why use it?
+Often in creative coding you want to create an HQ sketch (eg. 1080px x 1080px).
+In a standard environment your sketch will eventually overflow your viewport; and if you change the dimensions of the sketch with `resizeCanvas()`, all the elements in sketch have to scale proportianally (not an easy task).

+This library takes a different approch: it scales the canvas element using css to fit the viewport without affecting the sketch: this way you can easily adjust the viewport or browse your sketch on a mobile device, all elements of the sketch will not be modified.

 ## How to use it

 Load the library with CDN after `sketch.js`.